 Driving from Palm Springs to Las Vegas, we turned right Amboy, towards Needles.
-I was staring at the crater appearing in the distance, what a surprise in this monotonous desert landscape.
+I was staring at the crater in the distance, what a surprise in this monotonous desert landscape.
 Suddenly Michal interrupted my contemplation: “Here it is, look, look!“.

 It was her.
 The Mother Road.

-In front of one of these ruined buildings someone was standing still.
-Why he was there?
+In front of one of these ruined buildings, someone was standing still.
+Why was he there?
 Stray tourist?
 The spirit of the past?
 I do not know.
 What I know is that it is definitely worth getting lost in these surroundings and face the legend of Route 66 by yourself.

 Are you planning Route 66 road trip?
 For more our adventures in the US, click here!